Forth Valley Sensory Centre

 What’s On- Latest and upcoming groups/activities

 We are delighted to announce new personal safety classes led by our very own David Black.
-This block of classes, began on Friday 4th August and will run for 8 weeks.
+This block of classes, will run for 8 weeks.
 BSL interpreters available if needed.
 Assisted by the Scottish Centre for Personal Safety, the class promises to help people feel safer when out alone with important tips and techniques.
 See the post in our news section or contact Martin for more information.

 Walking with Braveheart